paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2011-08-29-steve_jobs_best_quotes.md

 >
 > But it’s a disservice to constantly put things in this radical new light – that it’s going to change everything. **Things don’t have to change the world to be important**.

-Only a few weeks ago I was [bemoaning the overuse of the phrase][5] ‘change the world’.
+Only a few weeks ago I was [bemoaning the overuse of the phrase][5] “change the world”.
 I heard this said far too often when I worked in the Valley, so it was heartening to read Jobs’ thoughts on the matter.

 I do so hope Steve will have plenty more opportunities to part with such wisdom as he enjoys his retirement.